rpjicond/Invoice-Management-System-in-PHP-MySQL-with-Source-Code---CodeAstro/README.md

+# Invoice Management System - Installation Guide

+This guide provides step-by-step instructions to set up and run the **Invoice Management System** PHP project.

+---

-Instructions: How to Run?
+## How to Run?

+### 1. **Download and Extract the Project**
+   - Download the project files.
+   - Extract the downloaded `.zip` file.

+### 2. **Move Project Files to XAMPP Directory**
+   - Navigate to your XAMPP installation directory.
-    After you finish downloading the project, unzip the project file and head over to your XAMPP directory.
+   - Locate the `htdocs` folder inside the XAMPP directory.
-    There you’ll find a folder naming “htdocs”.
-    Inside the “htdocs” folder, paste the project folder (not the .zip one, but the extracted one).
+   - Copy the extracted project folder (not the `.zip` file) into the `htdocs` folder.

+### 3. **Set Up the Database**
-    Open your favorite browser; we recommend using Google Chrome or Mozilla Firefox.
+   - Open your preferred web browser (Google Chrome or Mozilla Firefox recommended).
-    Then, go to URL “http://localhost/phpmyadmin“.
+   - Go to the URL: `http://localhost/phpmyadmin`.
-    Create a Database with a name that is provided inside the “01 LOGIN DETAILS & PROJECT INFO.txt”.
+   - Create a new database with the name specified in the `01 LOGIN DETAILS & PROJECT INFO.txt` file (located in the project folder).
-    Click on the “Import” tab and choose the database file (.sql) which is provided under the folder naming “DATABASE FILE”.
-    After setting up all these, go to URL “http://localhost/[ PROJECT_FOLDER_NAME ]/“ All the login details are provided inside the project folder, check that out and enter in order to use it.

-And there you have it, a full setup of the Invoice Management System project in PHP.
-For this particular PHP project, PHP Version 5.6 or Newer is required because the project does not operate with the oldest PHP version.
-So, users with the oldest PHP version (older than 5.6) might face various problems while operating it.
-As a result, you’ll need to manage your PHP version (only if you’re using the old version) at the moment.
-Also, Download Free Invoicing System Project in PHP MySQL Source Code.
-So, this online invoice system PHP project is a fully functional project for all the intermediate levels that broads vast knowledge into such PHP web applications.
-In conclusion, this whole PHP project with free source code is an absolute project and a meaningful way for the users to learn and explore more about it.
+   - Click on the **Import** tab in phpMyAdmin.
+   - Select the database file (`.sql`) from the folder named `DATABASE FILE` in the project directory.
+   - Import the file to populate your database.

+### 4. **Run the Project**
+   - Go to the URL: `http://localhost/[ PROJECT_FOLDER_NAME ]/`
+     - Replace `[ PROJECT_FOLDER_NAME ]` with the name of the folder you pasted into the `htdocs` directory.
+   - Use the login credentials provided in the project folder (check the `01 LOGIN DETAILS & PROJECT INFO.txt` file).

+---

+## System Requirements
+- **PHP Version**: 5.6 or newer
+  - Note: This project does not support PHP versions older than 5.6.
+If you're using an older version, upgrade your PHP to avoid potential issues.
+- **Database**: MySQL (set up via phpMyAdmin)
+- **Web Server**: XAMPP or equivalent (with Apache and MySQL enabled)

+---

+## Additional Information
+- This project provides an excellent learning opportunity for intermediate developers, offering insight into PHP and MySQL-based web applications.
+- For any additional instructions or troubleshooting, refer to the files and documentation included in the project.

+---

+### License
+This project is provided as-is with free source code for educational purposes.
+Feel free to explore, modify, and expand upon it.

+Enjoy your journey into PHP web development! 🚀